 Give My Life…

 I am really worried that we are losing our human-craft in the face of ever increasing commodification of life and work.
 We don’t appreciate some of the simplicity beyond complexity and confuse that with the complicated.
 To take a complex situation and try to force it back into the aquarium, is to deny the lived experience, the uncertainty and the diversity and you’re left with a dangerous Simplification.
-That which is beyond complexity as OWH put it, is best renamed and re-imagined as a Distillation and there are no shortcuts.
+Herd Immunity!
+That which is beyond complexity as OWH put it, is best renamed and re-imagined as a Distillation and in crafting it, there are no shortcuts.

 Perhaps wisdom, is drawing out the essence of complex living things, without losing the wonderful depth and texture of what keeps it alive.
 In the search for the instant gratification of complicated convenience, we’ve undervalued the complex maturity of embodied wisdom and that has in turn, tipped us inevitably into the chaos of no choice.

 Fortunately, in my beloved NHS, we’ve still got buckets of knowledge and skills, a butter mountain of kindness and a backed up motorway’s worth of lorries, loaded with experience.
 We haven’t got enough of it and it’s running out and it’s getting worn out.
 Bloody Brexit!
 Perhaps, it’s about time we showed a little more respect for the Craft required to care for people.
 From the collective responsibilities of WHO, all the way down to the individual Care Workers who, just a few weeks ago were being branded as unskilled and unworthy of a living wage… by an aquarium full of politicians now hanging a nation’s fate upon them.
 If all the utilities went off today, how useful would your House be, in keeping you and your loved ones warm and clean and fed?
 You may be about to find out.